absolute-community/absolutecore-lib/README.md

 [![Release Date](https://img.shields.io/github/release-date/dashevo/dashcore-lib)](https://github.com/dashevo/dashcore-lib/releases/latest)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen)](https://github.com/RichardLitt/standard-readme)

-A pure and powerful JavaScript Dash library.
+A pure and powerful JavaScript Absolute library.

-Dash is a powerful new peer-to-peer platform for the next generation of financial technology.
-The decentralized nature of the Dash network allows for highly resilient Dash infrastructure, and the developer community needs reliable, open-source tools to implement Dash apps and services.
+Absolute is a powerful new peer-to-peer platform for the next generation of financial technology.
+The decentralized nature of the Dash network allows for highly resilient Absolute infrastructure, and the developer community needs reliable, open-source tools to implement Absolute apps and services.

 ## Table of Contents
 - [Install](#install)